-- Your device must registered and compliant in MyDevices, without an exception on file.
-If your device does not appear in MyDevices, visit encrypt.stanford.edu for more information.
-Cardinal Keys are supported on devices monitored by VLRE.
+- Cardinal Key requires that your device be registered and compliant in MyDevices without an exception.
+If your device does not appear in MyDevices, visit https://encrypt.stanford.edu for more information.

-- Cisco AnyConnect VPN client is required for connecting to the Stanford VPN
+- Cisco AnyConnect VPN client is the only supported VPN for use with Cardinal Key and is required for connecting to the Stanford VPN service.

 How to enable Cardinal Key on a Mac

 If you are using Cardinal Key with Firefox, be sure to:

 a.
 Ensure that you have installed Firefox Version 75 or higher.

 b.
 Enable the use of certificates within Firefox.
 See How to Enable Cardinal Key for macOS on Firefox Version 75+ below for instructions.

 Set a cookie to allow you to use Cardinal Key for authentication.
 You must set a cookie for each browser you intend to use.

 If desired, set up Stanford VPN to use Cardinal Key.

 Select the device you are using.
 If this is an additional device, enter a friendly name for this device and then click Continue.